Losing an Erection During Sex: Reasons & Resolutions

 For the most part, promoting healthy erections is all about living a healthy, balanced and active lifestyle.

 If you’re flaccid due to some obvious physical causes, you should look at your body for solutions.
-After all, small, simple changes can have a huge impact on your sexual performance — often without even involving medication.
+Small, simple changes can have a huge impact on your sexual performance — sometimes without involving medication.

 In our guide to naturally protecting your erection, we shared several approaches to try for better erections naturally.
 They basically boil down to the following medical advice: